EGI-Federation/fedcloud-documentation/source/storage.rst

 .. warning::

-   Only run this command the first time you use the device, it removes all data storedi
+   Only run this command the first time you use the device, it deletes all data!

 .. code-block:: console